2600hz/monster-ui/docs/monster-ui/insertTemplate().md

 ## Description

-The `monster.ui.insertTemplate()` method is a handy helper that gives developers the power to have the same animations when inserting a template in the DOM, but most of all, automatically detects if a request is in progress and add a loading template if it is the case.
+The `monster.ui.insertTemplate()` method is a handy helper giving you the power to have the same animations when inserting a template in the DOM.

+When `template` is a function, a loading template will be rendered until the callback is invoked.

 ## Examples
 ### Insert a template that does not need data from requests: